rackerlabs/support-how-to/content/cloud-servers/3-2-1-backup-rule-for-the-cloud.md

 #### Replication

-Replication is useful in a multi-tier cloud because if a server fails, a replica server keeps your site up and running.
+Replication is useful in a multitiered cloud because if a server fails, a replica server keeps your site up and running.
 However, if you upload a corrupted file, the sync mechanism replicates the corrupt data.
 This corruption is a problem if you need to restore a server to a previous version.